 Net Income Per Unit.
 We calculate basic net income per common unit for each period by dividing net income by the weighted average number of common units outstanding.
-The difference between our actual common units outstanding and our weighted average number of common units outstanding used to calculate net income per common unit is due to the impact of: (i) the phantom units issued to our independent directors, which are included in the calculation of basic and diluted weighted average units outstanding and (ii) the weighted average effect of units actually issued or repurchased during a period.
-The difference between the weighted average number of common units outstanding used for basic and diluted net income per unit calculations on our consolidated statements of income is primarily the dilutive effect of phantom unit awards granted pursuant to our long-term incentive plan, which have not yet vested in periods where contingent performance metrics have been met.
+The difference between our actual common units outstanding and our weighted average number of common units outstanding used to calculate net income per common unit is due to the impact of: (i) the phantom units issued to our independent directors, (ii) unit awards granted to retirees or employees of retirement age and (iii) the weighted average effect of units actually issued or repurchased during a period.
+The difference between the weighted average number of common units outstanding used for basic and diluted net income per unit calculations in our consolidated statements of income is primarily the dilutive effect of phantom unit awards granted pursuant to our long-term incentive plan, which have not yet vested in periods where contingent performance metrics have been met.